 Under Virginia law, reckless driving is a Class 1 misdemeanor.
 This charge doesn’t allow you to pay the fine and get along with your life.
 In contrast with other states, this offense requires a court appearance.

 The officer will write the date for the trial or first appearance on your summons.
-Most of the time, the date is set within one month of the date of the offense.
+Most of the time, the date is within one month from the day of the offense.

 What Is the Penalty for Reckless Driving In the State of Virginia?